amosproj/amos2023ws04-pipeline-manager/.github/ISSUE_TEMPLATE/feature_request.md

 * Feature has been fully implemented
 * Feature has been tested
 * Feature has been merged into the main branch
+* Important parts have been documented in the technology wiki
 * All acceptance criteria were met
 * Product owner approved features
 * Developers agreed to release